Buried in Treasures: new groups starting throughout 2022

 For further information, or to register for the program, please contact Paula or Rosemary from Maroondah City Council on (03) 9294 5729

-*priority is given to people aged 65 and living in the city of Maroondah
+*priority is given to people aged 65 and living in the Maroondah area however can include Knox and Yarra Ranges if vacancies exist.

 Managing Hoarding during times of COVID-19

 The impacts of the coronavirus (COVID-19) outbreak, physical distancing and isolation can make us feel anxious, stressed and worried.
-For people with hoarding disorder, collecting and saving can suddenly feel more useful but thinking about whether this behaviour is supporting the life you want to live is important to think about.
+For people with who have too many belongings, regardless of whether the the items get in the way of using a space like a living room, collecting and saving can suddenly feel more useful but thinking about whether this behaviour is supporting the life you want to live is important to think about.

 Below are links to two videos supported by the International OCD foundation and Mutual Support Consulting that explore Hoarding Disorder during this difficult time.
 The video features world-renowned experts in the area of Hoarding Disorder.